 Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-Children born in the UK may be at risk of FGM when they travel with their families to visit friends and relatives in countries where this practice is common.
+Girls born in the UK may be at risk of FGM when they travel with their families to visit friends and relatives in countries where this practice is common.

 Female genital mutilation (FGM) refers to all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs, for non-medical reasons.